CEitanC/Emotion_Recognition_from_ECG_Eitan_Cohen/README.md

 ## Project Goals:
-    Research the option of emotion recognition from ECG Follow after an existing model and offer a way toimprove performancess.
+    Research the option of emotion recognition from ECG Follow after an existing model and offer a way to improve performance.

 ## Repository Content:
 Extract_samples: MATLAB script for converting the ECG samples from S00 to CSV files.